autotwin/mesh/config/README.md

 * Install Cubit, which contains Sculpt, a part of the workflow.
 Follow the [local installation](cubit-local-installation.md) instructions.
 * Configure the local machine with a virtual environment ("venv") named `.venv`.
-  * Some historical documents may show the virtual environment name as `atmesh_env`, which is the deprecated name.
+  * Some historical documents may show the virtual environment name as `atmesh_env`, the deprecated name.
   * The name `.venv` is now preferred since VS Code looks for this naming patttern to automatically load the environment on VS Code start up.
 * Create a `pyproject.toml` to configure the `atmesh` package.
 * Install the `atmesh` module in developer mode (aka "editable").